Minangkabau music: Modern Minang music. Minang pop

+Traditional musical instruments

 Saluang

 Saluang is a traditional musical instrument typical of Minangkabau, West Sumatra.
-This wind instrument is made of thin bamboo or gutters, where the Minangkabau people believe that the best material for making saluang comes from gutters for clothespins or gutters that are found drifting in the river.
+This woodwind instrument is made of thin bamboo or gutters, where the Minangkabau people believe that the best material for making saluang comes from gutters for clothespins or gutters that are found drifting in the river.

 In this class of musical instruments is the flute, but there are only four holes.
-Saluang length is approximately 40-60 cm, with a diameter of 3-4 cm.
+Saluang length is approximately 40–60 cm, with a diameter of 3–4 cm.
 Talang is also used to make lemang, the traditional Minangkabau sticky rice cake.
 This instrument can produce sound by blowing it at the corner of the edge or the upper cavity.
 So that in accordance with the principles of acoustic physics, the blow that comes out of the mouth will vibrate the inner walls of the saluang in such a way as to produce sound.
 Saluang is set with several holes, usually there are 4 holes.
 That way saluang can produce diatonic tone frequencies.
 This is also one of the hallmarks of this instrument.

 The legendary saluang player named Idris Sutan Sati with his singer Syamsimar.

 The virtue of these saluang players is that they can play the saluang by blowing and inhaling simultaneously, so that the saluang player can play the instrument from the beginning of the end of the song without breaking.
 This mode of breathing is developed with constant practice.
 This technique is also known as the angok elimination technique.
-Not just anyone who can blow this Saluang, requires special training in order to be able to make Saluang's distinctive sound, which is dark, mysterious and ghotic.
+Not just anyone who can blow this Saluang, requires special training in order to be able to make Saluang's distinctive sound, which is dark, mysterious and gothic.
 Each village in Minangkabau has developed a way of blowing the saluang, so that each village has its own style.
 Examples of this style are Singgalang, Pariaman, Solok Salayo, Koto Tuo, Suayan and Pauah.